 The most common type of pituitary tumor is a prolactinoma, a tumor that hypersecretes prolactin.
 Hyperprolactinemia (high prolactin secretion) causes infertility because prolactin inhibits GnRH secretion.

 As shown in Figure 2, GnRH is required to stimulate secretion of the gonadotropins, FSH and LH.
 When GnRH secretion is low, FSH and LH secretion are low and so do not stimulate gamete production and gonadal steroid synthesis.
-Thus, hyperprolactinemia is an example of infertility due to hypogonadotropic hypogonadism, low gonadal function that results from low gonadotropin secretion.
+Thus, hyperprolactinemia is an example of the type of infertility called hypogonadotropic hypogonadism, where low gonadal function results from low gonadotropin secretion.
 In females this causes a lack of ovulation, which is known as anovulation.
 Typically, females with hyperprolactinemia will present with amenorrhea (lack of menstruation) and sometimes galactorrhea (abnormal milk production).
 Prolactinomas seem to be less common in males, but in males hyperprolactinemia also causes hypogonadism, which causes infertility and loss of libido.
-Another concern is that decreased gonadal steroid secretion will lead to osteoporosis.
+Another concern with hyperprolactinemia is that decreased gonadal steroid secretion will lead to osteoporosis.

 Drugs that are dopamine antagonists are another cause of hyperprolactinemia.
 Dopamine antagonists are used to treat schizophrenia.
 Drug-induced hyperprolactinemia may be treated by stopping use of the drug, or if that is not possible, by treating the hypogonadism with gonadal steroid hormone replacement.